CommonsSwarm/hatch-oracle/README.md

 ## Interface

-The Dissent Oracle does not have an interface.
+The Token Oracle does not have an interface.
 It is meant as a back-end helper function for Aragon applications to perform more sophisticated permissions evaluation.

 ## How to run Token Oracle locally